twhiteaker/CFGeom/docs/tutorial.md

 1. Download the Shapely wheel for your version of Python from [Christoph Gohlke's Unofficial Windows Binaries](https://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely).
-2. Install Shapely using pip, e.g., `pip install Shapely‑1.6.4.post1‑cp27‑cp27m‑win32.whl`
+2. In a command window, browse to your downloads folder and install Shapely using pip, e.g., `pip install Shapely‑1.6.4.post1‑cp27‑cp27m‑win32.whl`
-3. Install CFGeom with `pip install CFGeom`
+3. Install CFGeom with `pip install cfgeom`

 On other operating systems:

-1. `pip install CFGeom`
+1. `pip install cfgeom`

 ## Create a geometry container with line geometries